Sweet Tooth

 Jeni's Splendid Ice Creams

-The national chain that started in Ohio has taken Houston by storm with its creative flavors.
-There’s salted peanut butter with chocolate flecks, brown butter almond brittle, and darkest chocolate, along with dairy-free offerings like cold brew with coconut cream.
+This Ohio-founded national chain has earned a following in Houston for consistently creative, creamy flavors like salted peanut butter with chocolate flecks, brown butter almond brittle, gooey butter cake, and darkest chocolate, along with dairy-free offerings like cold brew with coconut cream.
+Pints are also available for delivery.

 Jeni’s Splendid Ice Creams also has locations in the Heights and CityCentre.